-Teacher-student relationships are nurtured more when students feel that they are sailing in the same boat as teachers.
+Teacher-student relationships are nurtured more when students feel they are sailing in the same boat as teachers.
 Teachers can involve students in curriculum creation processes to stimulate a feeling of togetherness.
 When teachers value students’ opinions, it will automatically strengthen their bond.

 5. Constructive Feedback

 Educators should provide real-time constructive feedback to students.
 But, they should give criticism that improves students’ self-growth.
 Teachers should pick their vocabulary carefully while providing feedback to students.
-Your harsh words can demotivate students and put a rift in teacher-student relationships.
+Your harsh words can demotivate students and create a rift in teacher-student relationships.

-How to Build Positive Teacher-student Relationships to Improve Academic Excellence?
+How to Build Positive Teacher-Student Relationships to Improve Academic Excellence?

 A positive teacher-student relationship is a two-way street.
 Students and teachers have to work together to build a positive relationship.
 However, teachers are the ones who have to initiate the process and provide a platform for students to bond.
 Here are a few teaching strategies that teachers can use to establish good relationships with their students:

 Teachers have to lay down a good structure in the class for students to follow.
 They must use a specific tone while communicating with students to make them feel safe.

 Rules and regulations are essential to define teacher-student relationships.
 For example, asking students before adopting a new teaching technique will set an example for students.
 They will also ask your permission before making decisions in class.